Human trafficking from Vietnam to Europe: What can be done? – DW – 12/18/2024

 Vietnam has just released its Migration Profile 2023 report, cooperating with global agencies like Interpol and considering joining the Protocol Against the Smuggling of Migrants by Land, Sea, and Air — which supplements the UN Convention against Transnational Organized Crime — to promote border management cooperation and fight and prevent transnational crime.

-Baumann stressed that education and raising awareness remains key, especially targeting those who are likely to fall victims of human trafficking.
+Baumann stressed that education and raising awareness remain key, especially targeting those who are likely to fall victim to human trafficking.
 Individuals and families can only make the right decisions if they know what the situation in Germany is like for illegal migrants, the official noted.

 Edited by: Srinivas Mazumdaru